ksauka/hicxai-research/README.md

   author={[Your Name]},
   year={2024},
   url={https://github.com/ksauka/hicxai-research},
-  note={Adapted from XAgent by bach1292: https://github.com/bach1292/XAGENT}
+  note={Adapted from XAgent by bach1292 and datasets from Liao et al. 2020}
 }
 ```

 ## License

-MIT License - See LICENSE file for details
+MIT License